emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

    ```sql
    INSERT INTO messages(data, arrived) VALUES ('${data}', ${timestamp})
    ```
-   The `${payload.data}` and `${payload.timestamp}` are placeholders for the data and timestamp of the message coming from the [rule](#create-a-rule-for-our-clickhouse-bridge) you will configure later.
+   The `${data}` and `${timestamp}` are placeholders for the data and timestamp of the message coming from the [rule](#create-a-rule-for-our-clickhouse-bridge) you will configure later.
 The placeholders will be replaced by the actual data before the message is sent to the ClickHouse server.

 7. Advanced settings (optional):  Choose whether to use sync or async query mode etc, or batch mode.
 For details about these advanced features, see the [general data bridge documentation](./data-bridges.md).